cleolibrary/CLEO-Redux/docs/en/first-steps.md

 Notice that there is a difference in one second between two messages.
 Try different combinations of `log` and `wait` commands in both scripts and see the results.
 Do they match your expectations?

+## Variables

+TBD

 ## Control Flow

 ### Conditions

 So far we have been running commands in the script in a sequence from top to bottom.
-The runtime executed the first line, then proceed to the second line if there was one, then to the third line, etc. But what we want to execute a command only when some condition is met, lets say a button is pressed.
-We can use if conditions.
+The runtime executed the first line, then proceed to the second line if there was one, then to the third line, etc. But what if we want to execute a command only when some condition is met, lets say a button is pressed?
+We can use conditions.

 In JavaScript an `if` statement allows to conditionally execute a branch of code if the condition is met.
 For example, when you write: